stve/capistrano-local-precompile/README.md

 set :rsync_cmd                  # default: "rsync -av --delete"
 ```

-Capistrano supports 'dry run' mode.
-In that case `rsync` command will not actually runned but only showed in stdout:
+Capistrano supports **dry run** mode.
+In that case the `rsync` command will not actually be run but only shown in stdout:

 ```
 cap production deploy --dry-run